 To calculate Manual J load requirements, the team used Wrightsoft Right-Suite Universal software.
 Wrightsoft is the original software program for Manual J calculations approved by the Air Conditioning Contractors of America (ACCA) and has been a technical partner with ACCA since 1986.
 Wrightsoft is considered the industry leading load calculation program.
 The analysis relied on the current 8th edition of the ACCA Manual.
 The program was used to develop Block (whole house) calculations without the assessment of room by room calculations which would be done for actual ductwork installation specifications.
 Outdoor weather conditions were calculated by the software using historical recorded weather data from either the Hartford Bradley National Weather Station or the Bridgeport Sikorsky National Weather Station depending on the location of the sample site.
 The mean indoor temperature was set to remain consistent at 68 degrees heating, 72 degrees cooling and 50% indoor relative humidity for all sites.
 Block appliance calculations were used to estimate average household appliances and their effect of residual heat on cooling loads and bedroom counts were used to estimate the number of occupants for each site calculation.

-Process Methods and Analysis
+Market Research Methods and Analysis

+The evaluation team gathered data for the market research via a telephone survey of a subset of participants in the HES Program.
+Because the primary goal of the market research portion of the study was to identify methods to better induce early replacement of CAC among program participants, the survey sample frame comprised HES program participants who were recommended CAC replacement as a result of the HES audit.
+These households participated primarily in PY2011.
+The reason for focusing on PY2011 participants was to allow for enough time between the HES audit and the survey that the households would have completed taking any action in response the recommendation to replace their CAC.
+The survey identified eligible participants through program records supplemented by questions to confirm the information in the records.
+Note that this is a different sample frame from that of the impact portion of the study.
+Some issues with program record keeping resulted in the Companies’ sample frames differing somewhat.
+These issues are described in Appendix E.

-The evaluation team gathered data for this study via a telephone survey of participants in the Home Energy Solutions (HES) Program.
-The participants were offered either a standard $250 rebate or a $500 early replacement rebate ($250 standard plus $250 additional for early replacement).
+The participants in the sample were offered either a standard $250 rebate or a $500 early replacement rebate ($250 standard plus $250 additional for early replacement), as best we could identify from the program data we received from the Companies.
 Only households that took part in the HES program were eligible for the $500 early replacement rebates.
-The study focused on participants from PY2011 (chosen to be consistent with the impact evaluation) who were recommended CAC replacement as part of the HES audit.
 Only customers who already had CAC at the time of the HES audit were eligible for the study (i.e., they had to be in the position of replacing a unit, not installing a system in a home that did not already have one).
 Participants were randomly selected to be included in the survey.
-Table 2-10 displays the sample design, describing each stratum, sample sizes, and the final sampling errors (calculated at the 90% confidence level with a 50/50 break in responses).
+Table 3-10 displays the sample design, describing each stratum, completed sample sizes, and the final sampling errors (calculated at the 90% confidence level with a 50/50 break in responses).